pmeeny/CI-MS4-LoveRugby/README.md

 ### Primary Goal
 The primary goal of the website from the site owners perspective is as follows:
+- To add, edit and delete products with the relevant information (price, description, rating, comments, image, sizes and category) on the website
+- To allow a user make a purchase of the products on the website
-- To
+- To categorise sale items on the website
+- To add, edit and delete website news for publication to website users

 The primary goal of the website from a site users perspective is as follows:
+- To register for an account on the website and receive an email after succesful registration
+- To login or logout from the website
+- To easily recover my password in case I forget it
+- Have a personalised user profile with my delivery, payment information and order history
+- View a list of products on the website
+- View an individual product detail(price, description, rating, comments, image, sizes and category)
+- To add an item to a shopping bag, and select the quantity and size if applicable
+- Complete a purchase of items in a shopping bag
+- To post a review(rating and comment) on a product
+- To sort the list of available products by rating, price and category
+- Search for a product by name or descrption and view the search results
-- To
+- To view website news

 ## Structure
 ### Website pages
 I have structured the website into 19 pages, each with clear, concise structure, information and purpose.
 I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"

 ### Code Structure.
+The project is divided into a number of apps, as is built using the Django Framework The apps are described as follows bag (part of the original Boutique Ado project) bag (part of the original Boutique Ado project) favourites (A new app that allows a user to view, add and remove favourites) bag (part of the original Boutique Ado project, I built onto this app to add a review(rating and comment))

 ### Database
-- The website is a data-centric one with html, javascript, css used with the bootstrap framework as a frontend
+- The website is a data-centric one with html, javascript, css used with the bootstrap(version 5) framework as a frontend
-- The backend consists of Python, flask and jinja templates with a database of a mongodb open-source document-oriented database
+- The backend consists of Python built with the Django framework with a database of a postgres

 #### Conceptual database model